Phips92/kernel_bug_predictor/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0 for code and CC-BY-SA-4.0 for documentation.

 ## Author

-Philipp (Phips92)
+Philipp Mc Guire (Phips92)

 For questions or collaborations, feel free to contact me at [philipp92.mcguire@gmail.com].